SanliFaez/FAIR-Battery/docs/technical drawings.rst

 **Programmatic Operation**

-In order to use this circuit as a CR sink, simply connect the control bits according to table: table-1_.
+In order to use this circuit as a CR sink, simply connect the control bits according to table:
+`Control Bits and Resulting Resistance`_.
 If instead a CC sink is desired, one could measure voltage drop over the load, and knowing the current set resistance, calculate the discharge current from the battery.

 **Limitations**